MeanderingJing/Litterlog-CatWatcher/README.md

 # CatWatcher2021_Feb
-This program records time when cat uses the toilet.
+This program records time when cat uses the toilet. ko